nspcc-dev/neofs-api/proto-docs/object.md

 Delete the object from a container.
 There is no immediate removal guarantee.
 Object will be marked for removal and deleted eventually.

+Extended headers can change `Delete` behaviour:
+* __NEOFS__NETMAP_EPOCH \
+  Will use the requsted version of Network Map for object placement calculation.

+Please refer to detailed `XHeader` description.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \
   object has been successfully marked to be removed from the container;